issues

 Economic inequity

-The staggering average cost of $245,234 for a two-bedroom home in San Jose underscores the affordability crisis gripping the area, making homeownership increasingly unattainable for many residents.
+The median price of a two-bedroom home sold in San Jose, California, was $828,800 (July 2024).
+This highlights the severe affordability crisis gripping the area, making homeownership increasingly unattainable for many residents.

 Social inequity